japinol7/the-codemaster/README.md

 	    > In this demo, you must:
 	      > Get all the batteries
 	      > Get all the files disks.
-	      > Decrypt and read all the files disks that are not corrupted.
+	      > Decrypt all the files disks that are not corrupted.
 	> Levels:
 	    > What happens in a level, stays in that level.
 	      > This means that when you leave a level, all effects and NPCs